datagrok-ai/public/help/access/open-api.md

 ```

-Grok platform integrates with OpenAPI really well.
+The Datagrok platform integrates with OpenAPI really well.
 Once a swagger file is imported
-(you can simply drag-and-drop yaml or json file into the app), its content gets translated
+(you can simply drag-and-drop a `yaml` or `json` file into the app), its content gets translated
-to Grok connections, queries, and [functions](../overview/functions/function.md).
+to [data connections](data-connection.md), [queries](data-query.md), and [functions](../overview/functions/function.md).
 All of them can be combined and used
-in data jobs, calculations, [info panels](../discover/info-panels.md), executed from [console](../overview/navigation.md#console), etc.
+in [data jobs](data-job.md), calculations, [info panels](../discover/info-panels.md), executed from [console](../overview/navigation.md#console), etc.

-After  swagger file is uploaded to the platform, based on what is described in it, new [data connection](data-connection.md) will be created in Datagrok.
+After a swagger file is uploaded to the platform, based on what is described in it, a new [data connection](data-connection.md) will be created in Datagrok.

-You can find this connection in Connections Tree under the source "Web".
-Also in the user interface of Datagrok there is a special view "Web Services", which displays only connections for OpenAPI.
-(Located in the "Data" section on the left sidebar next to "Databases")
+You can find this connection in [Connections Tree](https://public.datagrok.ai/connect) under the source "Web".
+In the user interface of Datagrok, there is a special view [Web Services](https://public.datagrok.ai/webservices), which displays only connections for OpenAPI (located in the "Data" section on the left sidebar next to "Databases").

-Also, you can find all  created connections to OpenAPI in the Data Connections browser. ("Manage" section on side bar and then "Connections" view)
+Also, you can find all created connections to OpenAPI in the [Data Connections Browser](https://public.datagrok.ai/connections) ("Manage" section on side bar and then "Connections" view).

-Let's consider how Datagrok interprets individual attributes of the Swagger file:
+Let's consider how Datagrok interprets individual attributes of a Swagger file:

 | In Swagger File | In Datagrok                                          |
 |-----------------|------------------------------------------------------|